 There exist various non-AST-based code completion approaches in CodeXGLUE~\cite{lu2021codexglue,radford2019language} and AST-based code completion approaches~\cite{kim2021code,izadi2022codefill,li2017code} in the literature.
-To ensure that our evaluation is reasonably comprehensive, we consider a total of seven (7) baselines with respect to two evaluation settings: (1) externally evaluate the prediction results through the CodeXGLUE leaderboard,\footnote{https://microsoft.github.io/CodeXGLUE/} and (2) internally evaluate the prediction results within our own setting.
+To ensure that our evaluation is reasonably comprehensive, we consider a total of R3.15{eight (8)} baselines with respect to two evaluation settings: (1) externally evaluate the prediction results through the CodeXGLUE leaderboard,\footnote{https://microsoft.github.io/CodeXGLUE/} and (2) internally evaluate the prediction results within our own setting.

 For the CodeXGLUE evaluation setting, we compare our approach with CodeGPT-adapt, CodeGPT, GPT-2, Transformer (12L), and LSTM+BPE.
 To do so, we apply our \our~to the testing set provided by CodeXGLUE for both token-level and line-level predictions.
 Then, the prediction results are submitted to the CodeXGLUE team to obtain the results based on their evaluation setting.
 R3.15{Additionally, we also include the results from UniXcoder~\cite{guo2022unixcoder} for a comprehensive comparison, as the authors experimented on the same CodeXGLUE benchmark setting.}

-For our own evaluation setting, we consider two AST-based approaches (i.e., Pointer Mixture Network~\cite{li2017code} and TravTrans~\cite{kim2021code}); and two non AST-based approaches (i.e., GPT-2 and CodeGPT)R3.15{; and a multi-modal pretrain model (i.e., UniXcoder)}.
+For our own evaluation setting, we consider two AST-based approaches (i.e., Pointer Mixture Network~\cite{li2017code} and TravTrans~\cite{kim2021code}); two non AST-based approaches (i.e., GPT-2 and CodeGPT)R3.15{; and a multi-modal pretrain model (i.e., UniXcoder)}.
 We do not consider CodeFill~\cite{izadi2022codefill}, since the available replication package is not executable.
 We also do not consider Codex (i.e., a descendant of GPT-3 for source code) in our experiment due to the different levels of model parameter size.
 GPT-3, a base model of Codex, has 175B model parameters, which is 100x larger than the size of our GPT-2 based model which has only 117M model parameters.
 Below, we describe the details of each approach.

 \begin{itemize} \item \textbf{Pointer Mixture Network (PMN)}, proposed by Li~\ea~\cite{li2017code}, is an LSTM-based code completion leveraging AST information for syntactic structures.
 The model is designed with pointer networks to mitigate the OOV problems in code completion.
-Their replication package is available on Github\footnote{https://github.com/jack57lee/neuralCodeCompletion} and also in Pytorch version.\footnote{https://github.com/oleges1/code-completion}
+Their replication package is available on Github\footnote{https://github.com/jack57lee/neuralCodeCompletion} and also in Pytorch version\footnote{https://github.com/oleges1/code-completion}.

 \item \textbf{TravTrans}, proposed by Kim~\ea~\cite{kim2021code}, is a transformer-based model that considers the syntactical structure of source code via AST information.
 Their replication package is available on GitHub\footnote{https://github.com/facebookresearch/code-prediction-transformer}.